 The Department contacted the Montana Historical Society - State Historical Preservation Office (SHPO) in an effort to identify any historical and/or archaeological sites that may be present in the initial location of the facility.
 According to correspondence from the Montana State Historic Preservation Office, there have been no previously recorded sites within the designated search locale.
-It is the SHPO's position that any structure over fifty (50) years old is considered historic and is potentially eligible for listing on the National Register of Historic Places.
-If any structures over fifty (50) years old are altered, the SHPO would recommend that they be recorded and determination of their eligibility and the Montana Historical Society should be contacted.
+The absence of cultural properties in the area does not mean that they do not exist but rather may reflect the absence of any previous cultural resource inventory in the area, as the SHPO records indicated none.
+However, if cultural materials are discovered during this project the Montana Historical Society should be contacted.